Construction Supply Chain Management: Challenges, Trends, and Technology

 Best Practices for Effective Construction Supply Chain Management

-Planning Orders Based on Forecasts and Historical Data
+Plan Orders Using Forecasts and Historical Data

 Accurate data is key for accurate planning in any supply chain.
 By leveraging historical data from past projects, construction companies can improve decision-making and forecasting.